Exploitation film: Sexploitation films

 A sexploitation film serves largely as a vehicle for the exhibition of non-explicit sexual situations and gratuitous nudity.
 The term soft-core is often used to designate non-explicit sexploitation films to differentiate them from hardcore content.

 An early sexploitation film is the American film Glen or Glenda (1953), written and directed by and starring Ed Wood, which deals with cross-dressing and transvestism.
 This was followed by the Russ Meyer sexploitation films like Faster, Pussycat!
 Kill!
 Kill!
 (1965) and Beyond the Valley of the Dolls (1970).
-The 1970s saw international erotic films, like the French Emmanuelle (1974), the Japanese In the Realm of the Senses (1976) and the Italian Caligula (1979).
-Erotic thrillers were popular in the 1980s, along with some steamy romance films, such as 9½ Weeks (1986) and Wild Orchid (1989), both starring Mickey Rourke.

 Slasher films

 A slasher film is a subgenre of horror films involving a killer or a group of killers stalking and murdering a group of people, usually by use of bladed or sharp tools.
 Critics cite the psychological horror films Peeping Tom (1960) and Psycho (1960) and the Italian giallo films as early influences.

 The slasher subgenre saw its peak in the 1970s and the 1980s.
 The Canadian film Black Christmas (1974) is one of the earliest slasher films.
 The two most popular 1970s slashers are the American films The Texas Chain Saw Massacre (1974) and Halloween (1978), featuring the iconic killers Leatherface and Michael Myers respectively.
 Less popular 1970s slashers include the American films Alice, Sweet Alice (1976), The Town That Dreaded Sundown (1976) and Tourist Trap (1979).

 The 1980s had a much higher number of slashers, mostly American productions.
 The three most popular 1980s slashers are the American films Friday the 13th (1980), A Nightmare on Elm Street (1984) and Child's Play (1988), featuring the iconic killers Jason Voorhees, Freddy Krueger and Chucky respectively.
 Less popular 1980s American slashers include Maniac (1980), The Burning (1981), The Funhouse (1981), The Prowler (1981), The House on Sorority Row (1982), The Slumber Party Massacre (1982), Sleepaway Camp (1983), Silent Night, Deadly Night (1984), April Fool's Day (1986), Maniac Cop (1988), Intruder (1989) and Shocker (1989).
 The 1980s also saw Canadian slashers like Prom Night (1980), Terror Train (1980), Happy Birthday to Me (1981) and My Bloody Valentine (1981).
 Although slashers are a mainly North American phenomenon, the 1980s also saw European slashers like the Spanish Pieces (1982), the Italian Stage Fright (1987) and the Dutch Amsterdamned (1988).